A mating-of-trees approach for graph distances in random planar maps: Combinatorial arguments

 Let us now prove our main coupling theorems with this choice of $\phi_n$ and $\psi_n$.
 By Proposition~\ref{prop-kappa-8-tri}, if we let $\mcl Z$ be the simple random walk on $\BB Z^2$ which encodes $(M,e_0,T)$ via Mullin's bijection, then the map $\mcl H$ of Theorem~\ref{thm-sg-map-dist} with this choice of $\mcl Z$ is isomorphic to $\mcl T$ via $i\mapsto \frk t(i)$.
 The basic idea of the proof is to deduce Theorem~\ref{thm-map-count} from the analogous statements for $\mcl T$ from Theorem~\ref{thm-sg-map-dist} and straightforward geometric arguments.
-We first need the following degree bound, which is the source of the extra factor of $\log n$ in Theorem~\ref{thm-map-count} as compared to Theorem~\ref{thm-sg-map-dist}.
+We first need the following degree bound, which is the reason why we have $(\log n)^4$ in Theorem~\ref{thm-map-count} as compared to the $(\log n)^3$ in Theorem~\ref{thm-sg-map-dist}.